What are dental implants?

 Does the dental implant procedure hurt?

 We understand that people are afraid of getting drilled into their jaw.
 Just like with any cavity treatment, local anesthesia will be used.
 You might feel slight discomfort when the needle goes into your gum.
 However, after 5 min or so, there will be no pain.
-In general, when the tooth is extracted, and the implant is placed later that day, it hurts more after the extraction than after implant placement.
+In general, when the tooth is extracted, and we place the implant later that day.
 Most people who have had dental implants have said that there is minimal discomfort involved in the procedure.

 What are the Advantage and disadvantages of dental implants?